Skip to Content

 Doxxing and harassment are increasingly common risks for activists, and it’s essential to know how to protect against these threats.
 This section offers steps for limiting your online visibility, such as conducting “opposition research” on public-facing group members to identify vulnerabilities, and provides guidance on managing and documenting harassment if it occurs.
 If you or your group members experience doxxing or threats, being prepared with documentation can aid in reporting and legal actions.

 Taking proactive steps to reduce the amount of personal information available about you online can prevent potential harassment.
-It is important to to assess your public profile, remove sensitive details, and limit interactions with those who may pose a risk.
+It is important to assess your public profile, remove sensitive details, and limit interactions with those who may pose a risk.

 If you experience doxxing or online harassment, it’s crucial to stay calm, document the incidents, and seek support if needed.
 This section details how to gather evidence and respond effectively, whether by blocking harassers, reporting incidents, or seeking legal advice.